maybeJosiah/RinomXE-general/README.md

 drawer.setDrawOrder();

 //Next go from drawer.drawOrder end to start, each index is a shape, use drawer.points2d same indices as points input in their order.
+Do not draw shapes where a point is null or has a not a number value.

 drawer.reset();